 10. Whitemargin Stargazer

 The whitemargin stargazer buries itself in the sandy ocean floor, with only its eyes and mouth visible, lying in wait for prey to swim by.
 It then uses a quick, upward lunge to capture its next meal.
-Additionally, stargazers are equipped with electrical organs behind their eyes, capable of delivering a shock to deter predators or stun prey!
+Additionally, stargazers have electrical organs behind their eyes, capable of delivering a shock to deter predators or stun prey!
 Their name comes from their odd habit of “stargazing” as they look upward from their sandy burrows.

 11. Boops Boops